 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school works in partnership with all parents and carers.
 Parents and carers attend twice yearly Parent's evenings and all parents receive termly written notification of their child's achievement in relation to national expectations.
 Half termly class assemblies and drop ins to enable an informal visit to the school.
 Pupils reports are sent home each academic year.
 Parents encouraged to use 'parent view' Where necessary, parents are given support to access multi-agency support.
 A varied way of contacting parents from school: weekly newsletters, texts, phone calls, social media and physical discussions.
 Close relationship with parents to enable staff to pre-empt some issues or concerns.
-Families are invited to attend information sessions re supporting their children at home.
+Parents have the opportunity to talk to the Parent support worker (PSA) Families are invited to attend information sessions re supporting their children at home.
 Parents are able to contact school about concerns.
 Meet the SENDCo opportunity in the Autumn term for new parents.
-Opportunities for parents to attend groups/workshops relating to SEN. Information posted on the school notice board.
+Opportunities for parents to attend groups/workshops relating to SEN. Information posted on the school website.
 Termly progress meeting with Parents and SENCo.
-Specific out of school agencies including: CAMHS Cornwall Dyslexia Team Educational Psychologist Early Support workers Aspire Inclusion team Parents and carers are supported in attending, and are actively involved in, all TAC meetings and reviews where their views are an integral part.
+Specific out of school agencies including: CAMHS Cornwall Dyslexia Team Educational Psychologist Early Support workers Aspire Inclusion team Speech and Language Therapist Parents and carers are supported in attending, and are actively involved in, all TAC meetings and reviews where their views are an integral part.
 All documentation can be presented in a format that is accessible to parents.